Last updated on November 15th, 2023 at 12:40 pm

 Now that you have learned a little bit of the Khmer language let us now answer your question, “Is Khmer hard to learn?”.
 In a blog post written in ESL Stories, Khmer is the second easiest Asian language you can learn.
 But, what makes a language easy to learn?

 A blog titled “5 Best Languages To Learn In 2021” stated some factors that will affect your language learning.
 This includes your native language, Exposure to your target foreign language, grasp of grammatical structures, pronunciation, strength as a learner, and motivation.
 All these factors will help you learn languages easily.

 In this part of the blog, we will answer the question “Is Khmer hard to learn?” by exploring its alphabet and writing system, phonology, grammar, vocabulary, and even levels of respect.
 Here are some facts about the Khmer language that may help you answer your questions.

-When we were young, the first thing that our parents wants us to learn is the letters in the alphabet.
+When we were young, the first thing that our parents wanted us to learn was the letters in the alphabet.
 First, we must identify each character and the sounds it makes.
 Soon, we will learn to write these alphabets through tracing.

-Having 33 consonants, 23 vowels, and 12 independent vowels, Khmer is not a piece of cake for a beginner but, if you spend time learning it slowly, just like we did when we were young, you will surely get there.
-Khmer alphabet may be visually similar to Thai because of having the same roots, so it is essential to learn the alphabet first.
-Remember that alphabet is the foundation to be able to read and write.
+Having 33 consonants, 23 vowels, and 12 independent vowels, Khmer is not a piece of cake for a beginner.
+But, if you spend time learning it slowly, just like we did when we were young, you will surely get there.
+The Khmer alphabet may be visually similar to Thai because of having the same roots, so it is essential to learn the alphabet first.
+Remember that alphabet is the foundation of being able to read and write.
 So, spending time, even if it takes you months or weeks to learn, will make it easier for you to learn Khmer.

 Another factor why it’s easy to learn is that Khmer has an interesting writing system.
 Khmer script has different characteristics, which have been described in the blog post, Khmer Alphabet And Tips To Write In Khmer.
 It also has two forms, oblique and round.